-With every Tom, Dick and Harry claiming to champion the Internet of Things art, it has become really difficult for businesses looking for the IoT application development services to make the right choice.
+With every Tom, Dick, and Harry claiming to champion the Internet of Things art, it has become really difficult for businesses looking for the IoT application development services to make the right choice.
 Here are a few considerations to help you steer clear of the crowd.

 1. Gimmicks Come with Cosmetics, Talent Never

-Most of the mobile app development companies out there have learnt the art of winning the race without being a participant, and the credit goes to the media, particularly, the digital media.
+Most of the mobile app development companies out there have learned the art of winning the race without being a participant, and the credit goes to the media, particularly, the digital media.
 There is no dearth of self-claimed IoT application development companies in the world.
 They jump into the digital marketing wagon every time when a new technology surfaces.
 Their only vision is to gain the attention of users, drive traffic and try to find some ground for them and, eventually, create a brand of nothing.

 How does the marketing gimmicks benefit them?
 Generating leads, and then selling them out to other companies after making a huge cut of the IoT app development budget.